 Set up by music legend Cerys Matthews, her husband Steve Abbott and their friends Charlie and Caroline Gladstone.
 They opened their estate and farm to host the festival which has got to be one of our favourite finds ever!

-All the acts are here because they believe in the ethos of the festival and you can wander around and talk to hundreds of local makers and small business owners and sample their goods.
+All the acts are here because they believe in the ethos of the festival.
+You can wander around and talk to hundreds of local makers and small business owners and sample their goods.
 Find your new favourite gin, watch chefs cook up a storm, and rediscover the lost art of blacksmithing and learn all kinds of new skills.

-The best thing has to be that it’s dog friendly (we love those doggos!), encourages a healthy lifestyle and the festival is food orientated.
+The best thing has to be that it’s dog friendly (we love those doggos!).
+It also encourages a healthy lifestyle and the festival is food orientated.
 The music is also always superb, you are bound to find something exciting!

 Hoopla Tip – Don’t miss out on the special feast dinners (tickets for these are to be bought separately).